Beryllium26/Countries-Service/README.md

 # Countries-Service
-micro-services that return a list of valid countries that currency can be transferred from or transferred to
+micro-service that return a list of valid countries that currency can be transferred from or transferred to.

 This is a JSON 'REST' API written in go for the express purpose of an exercise I have been asked to do.
-I had never used go before but I felt that picking what I felt was one of the best tool for the job, was worth the challenge.
+I had never used 'go' before but I felt that picking what I felt was one of the best tool for the job, was worth the challenge.

-It exposes a single location resource:  /api/v1/
+It exposes a single location resource fro the api:  /api/v1/

-An about page is available at: /about
+An about page is available at /about and /